Economic Evaluation in Healthcare: An Introduction

 |What is it:||Course|

-The demand for healthcare is rising all the time for many reasons, and mostly outstrips supply.
-This means hard choices have to be made about how to distribute resources in health care.
-One response is to treat patients on a first-come first-served basis until the money runs out.
-This may not be the best way to make sure limited, or scarce, health care resources are used to gain the most benefit for society.
-Economic evaluation provides an approach to allocate resources to improve the efficiency of health systems, in a way that gives the most benefit for the population.
-This short course gives an overview of basic concepts and why economic evaluation is needed as well as the key approaches and methods used.
+The demand for healthcare is rising all the time for many reasons, and generally outstrips supply.
+This scarcity means uncomfortable choices have to be made about how to allocate resources to health care programmes.
+One response to this scarcity is to treat patients on a first-come first-served basis until the money runs out.
+This mechanism is used, but is not planned, and may not be a socially beneficial use of limited healthcare resources.
+Economic evaluation provides a framework for allocating resources so the efficiency of health systems can be improved and maximal benefit obtained from the resources available.
+This short course gives an overview of basic concepts to understand why economic evaluation is needed and key frameworks and methods.

 Travel and Contact Information